-Compliance with the PM II performance based planning requirements begins on May 20th, 2019 for MPOs.
+Compliance with the PM II performance based planning requirements begins on May 20th, 2019 for MPOs and needs to be updated every two years.
 To satisfy the PM II performance measure MPOs can choose to support the DOT PM II targets or MPOs can set their own unique targets.
 For MPOs supporting the DOT PM II targets the following language should be incorporated.